UdayaKiran442/traycer/README.md

 Method: POST

 Description: This end point is used to store the entire codebase in embeddings form in vector db.

+Flow:
+- VS code extension API is used to fetch all the files along with their content and file path.
+- File content and path are stored in object and will be passed to backend api.
+- Then the content will be converted to embeddings and then will be stored in vector db along with metadata.
+- Metadata contains content in the file and the filepath.
+- Hence with help of this API entire code base is stored as vector embeddings in vector db and will be later fetched by plan route for providing context to LLM.

 Payload:
 ```ts